Loading...

 (Default: black) Set the background color to use for the plots.

-(Default: none) Preferred graph layout used for Live mode.
+(Default: none) Preferred used for Live mode.
 Enter the name of the layout you wish to use exactly as it appears on the layout menu.
 Both System layouts and User layouts can be used.

-(Default: none) Preferred graph layout used for Edit mode.
+(Default: none) Preferred used for Edit mode.
 Enter the name of the layout you wish to use exactly as it appears on the layout menu.
 Both System layouts and User layouts can be used.

 (Default: 1000) The scope, in frames, of the domain range used for plotting graphs.